Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: The N2LO energy density functional revisited

 where the $V_q$ and $\rho_c$ are the parameters of the pairing interaction.
 As the single-reference EDF is real by construction, its pairing part necessarily consists of symmetrized products of pair densities and the complex conjugates of pair densities, such that only products of either two real parts or products of two imaginary parts contribute, but no cross terms between the real and imaginary parts of the various densities.
 Even when working in a gauge where these densities are complex, expressing the pairing EDF through $\tilde{D}^{1,1}_q(\vec{r})$ and $\tilde{C}^{1,1}_q(\vec{r})$ clearly separates terms that are constructed from densities with different spatial symmetries, cf.\ the discussion of Tables~\ref{tab:densymmetries:pairte} and~\ref{tab:densymmetries:pairto} in Appendix~\ref{app:symmetries}.

-The adaptation of possible higher-order terms in the pairing EDF, either in gradients \cite{Perlinska04} or in the number of densities \cite{Sadoudi13a,Sadoudi13b}, none of which considered here, to the new definitions and notation follows the same principles, but leads to lengthy expressions that will be detailed elsewhere.
+The adaptation to the new notation of possible higher-order terms, either in gradients \cite{Perlinska04} or in the number of densities \cite{Sadoudi13a,Sadoudi13b}, in the pairing EDF follows the same principles but leads to lengthy expressions that will be detailed elsewhere.

 Local pairing EDFs such as Eq.~\eqref{eq:pair:EDF:ULB}, which are generated by contact pairing interactions, have to be regularized in one way or another in order to suppress the divergence of the pairing energy with increasing basis size.
 For the calculations presented in Sec.~\ref{sec:calculations} this has been done by introducing a state-dependent cutoff as done earlier in Refs.~\cite{Gall1994,Ryssens19b,Terasaki95,Rigollet}.
 In practice, this is achieved by multiplying the two-body wave functions $\tilde{\varrho}_{jk}(\vec{r},\vec{r}')$ and $\tilde{\varsigma}_{jk,\mu}(\vec{r},\vec{r}')$ with state-dependent cutoff factors, that is by making the substitutions